rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 There are two important things to note about a static drop semantics:

- 1. It is *equal* in expressive power to the Rust language as we know it today.
+ 1. It should be *equal* in expressive power to the Rust language as we know it today.
 This is because, if the user is actually relying on the drop-flag today in some variable or field declaration `x: T`, they can replace that declaration with `x: Option<T>` and thus recreate